utsav0/daily-dev-tips/src/pages/posts/9-google-analytics-privacy-focussed-alternatives.md

 ## Cloudflare Analytics

 I started by using this.
-However, it quickly turned out to not be ideal as they have only a 30 day retention period.
+However, it quickly turned out not to be ideal as they have only a 30-day retention period.

 So your data will only be valid for 30 days, which is not enough for most people.

 It does work super well, and if you are hosting on Cloudflare pages, it will even be injected by them to optimize the load.

-I won't go into more details for Cloudflare as this is such a deal-breaker for most people.
+I won't go into more details for Cloudflare as this is a deal-breaker for most people.

 ## Matomo

 Matomo is an open-source alternative to Google Analytics.
-They have quite a community behind it.
+They have quite a community behind them.
 And a promise to be free forever!

 You might know it by its former name, "Piwik, " one of the first open-sourced big analytics systems.

 They allow you to self-host it for free.
 This will, of course, mean you'll need a server of your own.

-They offer paid options you can add on, and they have quite a few of them!
+They offer paid options you can add on, and they have quite a few!

 Alternatively, you can choose a hosted solution starting at 19EUR per month.

-When using the hosted solution, the cool thing is that you get all their plugins included.
+The cool thing about using the hosted solution is that you get all their plugins included.

 And a big win for them is that they provide a Google Analytics data importer.